A Close Look at the Vibrant Yellow Feathers of Yellow Cockatiel

 Understanding Color Mutations

-Color mutations in cockatiels, including the lutino gene, have led to a variety of stunning visual traits.
+Color mutations in cockatiels, including the lutino gene and other genes responsible for color mutations, have led to a variety of stunning visual traits.
 The lutino cockatiel is one such example, with its white to light yellow body and red eyes.
-Other mutations, such as the pied mutation, cinnamon cockatiel, and pearl pied, contribute to the diverse palette seen in these birds.
+Other mutations, such as the pied cockatiel, cinnamon cockatiel, pearl pied, and white face pearl, contribute to the diverse palette seen in these birds.
+The pearl mutation is characterized by white speckles on the back and wings, while some mutations, like white face and white face pearl, lack yellow or orange pigmentation, resulting in distinctive markings and appearances.
+Identifying certain color mutations in cockatiels can sometimes be a problem for breeders and owners, due to subtle differences between types.

 Male and Female Cockatiels: Spotting the Difference